michaelthomasletts/assume-cli/README.md

 assume shell -n <your config name>
 ```

-If you have an existential identity crisis and forget who you are, fret not.
+If you have an existential crisis and forget who you are -- fret not, friend.

 ```bash
 assume whoami -n <your config name>